argoproj-labs/argocd-image-updater/docs/install/running.md

 Sets the interval for checking whether there are new images available to *duration*. *duration* must be given as a valid duration identifier with a unit suffix, i.e. `2m` for 2 minutes or `30s` for 30 seconds.
-If no unit is given, miliseconds will be assumed.
+If no unit is given, milliseconds will be assumed.
 If set to `0`, ArgoCD Image Updater will exit after the first run, effectively disabling the interval.
 Default value is `2m0s`.